Hugo Calderano: 2024 Olympic Games

-2024-present
+2024–present

 In October 2024, Calderano became five-time Pan American Table Tennis Championships champion.

 At the 2025 Table Tennis World Cup, he reached the quarterfinals, where he faced the Japanese Tomokazu Harimoto, third in the world rankings.
 Calderano defeated Harimoto 4 sets to 1, reaching the World Cup semi-finals for the first time, where he played against Wang Chuqin, second in the world rankings.
 After being down 3 sets to 1, Calderano turned the tables on the Chinese and won 4 sets to 3, reaching the final.
-He is the first table tennis player from outside Asia and Europe to reach the final.
+He became the first table tennis player from outside Asia and Europe to reach the final.
 In the final, Calderano faced the world number 1, Chinese Lin Shidong.
 Calderano triumphed over Lin with a 4 sets to 1 score, obtaining the biggest title of his career.

 Right after the World Cup, Calderano reached the rank of world No. 3 for the third time in his career.

-At the 2025 World Table Tennis Championships, he won 4 matches, reaching the quarter-finals of the competition, where he faced An Jae-hyun, world No. 17, who eliminated Frenchman Félix Lebrun, world No. 6, 4-3 in the round of 16.
+At the 2025 World Table Tennis Championships, he won 4 matches, reaching the quarter-finals of the competition, where he faced An Jae-hyun, world No. 17, who eliminated Frenchman Félix Lebrun, world No. 6, 4–3 in the round of 16.
 Calderano won 4 sets to 1, becoming the first Latin American player to reach the World Championship semi-finals, thus guaranteeing a medal.
-In the semi-finals, he beaten Chinese Liang Jingkun, world No. 5, 4-3, becoming the first male player from outside Asia and Europe to reach the World Championship final.
+In the semi-finals, he beaten Chinese Liang Jingkun, world No. 5, 4–3, becoming the first male player from outside Asia and Europe to reach the World Championship final.

-On June 22, 2025, Hugo Calderano claimed the title at the WTT Star Contender Ljubljana for the second consecutive time, defeating Felix Lebrun 4-2 in the final.
+On June 22, 2025, Hugo Calderano claimed the title at the WTT Star Contender Ljubljana for the second consecutive time, defeating Felix Lebrun 4–2 in the final.
 Earlier on that same day, Calderano was runner up on the mixed doubles competition playing alongside fellow Brazilian Bruna Takahashi.

 At the WTT Contender in Buenos Aires, he won two titles: in singles, obtaining his 6th individual title in Contenders, and also obtained his first title in mixed doubles together with Bruna Takahashi.

 At the WTT Star Contender in Foz do Iguaçu in 2025, the highest level tournament ever held in Brazil, he faced Benedikt Duda in the final and in a very disputed match, he won 4 sets to 3, obtaining his fourth Star Contender title, the second of the year.